 Note this as well; You can apply for a visa up to 3 months before your course begins.
 And within 3 weeks, you should get a decision on your visa.

-How to Apply for Admission to Universities in UK
+How to Apply for Admission to Study in Universities in UK

 Online applications are approved by universities in the UK.
 You will need to apply for undergraduate studies through UCAS.
 Visit the website of your university of choice as well.